FurqanBhat/AI-Driven-Body-Sizing/README.md

 # AI-Driven-Body-Sizing
-A deep learning pipeline that predicts 14 human body measurements from front and side silhouette images along with height and weight using a fine-tuned EfficientNet-based model.
-Ideal for tracking fitness and muscle growth.

 Predict 14 human body measurements from front and side silhouette images, combined with basic inputs like height and weight, using a deep learning pipeline based on EfficientNetV2.